yangwenmai/learning-javascript/archive/async-patterns-in-js-part-2.md

 ## Communicating Sequential Process (CSP)

 Communicating Sequential Process (CSP) is borrowed from Golang and ClojureScript.
 It's a software mechanism that models concurrency with channels.
 Channels are like a pipe that has no buffer size, so as to enable back pressure message passing.
 Imagine there's a pipe that has a receiver and a pusher at each end.
 Since the pipe has no buffer size, the pusher can't push new messages if the receiver is not ready to receive.
-On the contrary, the receiver can't get messages out if the pusher is not ready to push.
+On the other side, the receiver can't get messages out if the pusher is not ready to push.

 By implementing channels, we can model each part of our software in separate independent sequential processes that don't need to know about each other.
 All they care about is sending and receiving messages through the channel.
 Process A doesn't care about the implementation details of process B. This is a huge improvement in software design.
 Writing decoupled and easy to reason about code becomes much easier.